 Is Your Teen Ready For Their First Car: Basic Safety

 When your teen is driving on their own, they may find themselves in sketchy situations — and suddenly they’re the only adult around to handle it.
-Make sure your teen knows basic self-defense and safety for when they’re driving alone, at night, in bad weather, etc. Give them an awareness of small things like remembering where they parked in a parking garage, and walking there safely.
+Make sure your teen knows basic self-defense and safety for when they’re driving alone, at night, in bad weather, etc. Weather is a factor in 21% of all motor vehicle crashes in the United States.
+Give them an awareness of small things like remembering where they parked in a parking garage, and walking there safely.
 Sure, in many areas it’s the law to have parking garage lighting on 24 hours a day, but not all.
 Have them learn their rights in police encounters or car accident situations.
 Empower your teen to know how to handle solo travel even in scary situations.

 For more helpful information check out our post on Driver Safety Tips To Discuss With Your Teen